Russia, Ukraine Agree to Prisoner Exchange in UAE-Brokered Deal

 The deal was criticized for not securing the release of former U.S. Marine Paul Whelan, who was detained in Russia in 2018 and later sentenced to 16 years on espionage charges.

-The White House said that Whelan was never offered as an option by the Russians.
 “They treat Paul differently because of these sham espionage charges,” White House spokesman John Kirby said at the time.
 “He is put in this special category by the Russians.”

 Whelan said in an interview with CNN that more should be done to secure his release.

-Former secretary of state Mike Pompeo said that under the Trump administration, it was policy that prisoner swaps would not involve celebrities, as it risked creating the wrong incentives and made international travel for Americans less safe.
+Former Secretary of State Mike Pompeo said that under the Trump administration, it was policy that prisoner swaps would not involve celebrities, as it risked creating the wrong incentives and made international travel for Americans less safe.

-In exchange, Russia sought eight nations, including some with ties to Russian intelligence.
+In exchange, Russia sought eight nationals, including some with ties to Russian intelligence.
 Among them was Vadim Krasikov, who was convicted of murder in Germany in 2019, which the judges in his case described as an assassination ordered by Russian authorities.

 The Aug.
 1 deal, involving 26 prisoners, was the largest prisoner exchange since the Cold War.